pdlipman/sitev3/assets/content/philip-lipman-resume-07oct2017.md

 ### Philip Lipman
-pdlipman@yahoo.com
+lipman.p@yahoo.com
 ###### Technologies
-* Javascript, React, Redux, Node
+* Javascript (React, Redux, Node), Java (Spring, Camel)
-* Java, Spring Boot
 * MySQL, MongoDB
-##### Work Experience
 ###### Senior Software Engineer - <a class="resume-link resume-link-2" href="http://www.marketo.com/"><span class="resume-link-text">Marketo</span></a>, January 2017 - present
 - Developed new enterprise marketing CMS.
 UI was written using React with Redux.
 The UI communicates with a mid-level layer using Node to access both new APIs (Java) and legacy APIs (PHP).
 - Developed email script token live preview system.
-A user can create an email script token Velocity (in order to be compatible with the legacy system).
+A user can create an email script token using Velocity (in order to be compatible with the legacy system).
 Leveraged the existing PHP system to parse the token and display the rendered template to the user as a live preview.
 - Member of the tech committee, responsibilities include vetting new tech, onboarding, documentation.
-- Documenting unit testing to move forward with test driven development.
+Currently documenting unit testing standards to move forward with test driven development.
--
 ###### Full Stack Developer - <a class="resume-link resume-link-2" href="http://www.dealer.com/"><span class="resume-link-text">Dealer.com</span></a>, June 2014 - December 2016
-- Developed a recommended inventory module for the user facing CMS using MVC pattern.
-A weighted query was created in the Java layer based on user browsing patterns.
-The vehicle database (Apache Solr) was queried, and the results were presented to the user using JavaScript and Bootstrap Sass.
 - Developed a Spring Boot REST API to gather information multiple inventory databases, including MySql and Solr.
 - Developed a React application to present the inventory data.
 The application uses fetch to call the Spring Boot REST service asyncronously, which returned a JSON object to provide content for the components, without the components having to wait to finish rendering.
 - Reusable React components, and a Redux state container were created for the inventory data sources and inventory items to keep the code base concise and maintainable.